Dr. Jekyll and Mr. Hyde (1887 play): 1888 London production

 The English actor Henry Irving saw Mansfield's performance in New York and invited him to bring the play to London, where Irving managed the Lyceum Theatre in the West End.
 Although the play was scheduled to premiere in September 1888, Mansfield discovered that Bandmann planned to open his competing version in August, and he rushed to recall his company from vacation.

-Mansfield also worked with Irving and Stevenson's publisher, Longmans, to block Bandmann's production and those of other competitors.
-In the UK, unlike the U.S., the novella had copyright protection.
+Mansfield worked with Irving and Stevenson's publisher, Longmans, to block Bandmann's production and those of other competitors.
+In the UK, unlike the US, the novella had copyright protection.
 Longmans brought legal actions against the unauthorized versions; its efforts blocked a William Howell Poole production from opening at the Theatre Royal in Croydon on July 26.
 That day, Fred Wright's Company B presented one performance of its adaptation at the Park Theatre in Merthyr Tydfil before it was also closed.
 Bandmann had the Opera Comique theater reserved from August 6, but hoped to open his production earlier.
 Irving blocked this by reserving the theater for Mansfield's rehearsals, and Mansfield's Dr. Jekyll and Mr. Hyde opened at the Lyceum on August 4.
 Bandmann went ahead with his August 6 opening, but after two performances the production was shut down because of legal action by Longmans.

 Although Irving attended some of Mansfield's rehearsals, he did not remain in London for the opening.
 Mansfield worked with Irving's stage manager, H. J. Lovejoy, and "acting manager" Bram Stoker (who would later write the horror novel Dracula) to stage the production.
 He was dissatisfied with Lovejoy's stagehands and complained to a friend, the drama critic William Winter, that they were "slow" and "argumentative".
 Since the Lyceum crew had staged many productions and had a good reputation, Winter thought it more likely that they disliked Mansfield.
-Regardless of the crew's motives, Mansfield became antagonistic towards Irving during his time there.
+Regardless of the crew's motives, Mansfield became antagonistic toward Irving during his time there.

 The Lyceum production of Dr. Jekyll and Mr. Hyde was scheduled to close on September 29, after which Mansfield intended to stage other plays.
 Initially, he followed this plan, introducing productions of Lesbia and A Parisian Romance at the beginning of October.
 However, Mansfield soon reintroduced Dr. Jekyll and Mr. Hyde to his schedule and added performances between October 10 and October 20.